oziee/ha-solcast-solar/info.md

 v3.0.25
 - removed PR for 3.0.24 - caused errors in the forecast graph
-- fixed HA 2022.11 cant add forcast to solar dashboard
+- fixed HA 2022.11 cant add forecast to solar dashboard

 v3.0.24
 - merged PR from @696GrocuttT